-Rumah Padang Linjong / Patishandika
+Rumah Padang Linjong Residence / Patishandika

 -

-Design ConceptDaniel Mitchell
+- Design Concept:Daniel Mitchell

-Builder SupervisorHenry Dharmawan
+- Builder Supervisor:Henry Dharmawan

 Text description provided by the architects.
 The residence was built in 3 years, located in Bali Indonesia.
-Main materials chosen were concrete and wood.
+The main materials chosen were concrete and wood.
 Staying to a minimum choice to complement the natural landscape and environment.
 The house has a split leveling, so as you enter you can see into different spaces on different levels.

-An overhanging concrete slab hangs on the side of the house, not only for a tropical brutalist aesthetic but functional to keep the direct sun from penetrating the double height windows.
-The main living feature is double height void and upper-level music space for audiophile listening and Vinyls record archive.
+An overhanging concrete slab hangs on the side of the house, not only for a tropical brutalist aesthetic but functional to keep the direct sun from penetrating the double-height windows.
+The main living feature is a double-height void and upper-level music space for audiophile listening and Vinyls record archive.
 Studio space compromises of a box structure and an outdoor bathroom are situated on the ground floor which gives tropical living vibes.

 The kitchen and dining area is full with no walls.
-All open to maintain the outdoor-indoor living and letting the cool breeze in throughout the day.
+All open to maintain the outdoor-indoor living and letting the cool breeze throughout the day.
 A bridge over the living room connects the upper floor bedrooms.
-Over grown landscape softnes the hard concrete structure and will continue to grow.
+The overgrown landscape softens the hard concrete structure and will continue to grow.